GCDigitalFellows/GCDRI_databases/README.md

 This is the repo for all materials for the databases workshops.

-[dbcheatsheet.md](https://github.com/GCDigitalFellows/GCDRI_databases/blob/master/dbcheatsheet.md) contains SQL tips and commands
+Open [dbcheatsheet.md](https://github.com/GCDigitalFellows/GCDRI_databases/blob/master/dbcheatsheet.md) contains SQL tips and commands.

-click "Introduction to databases" below to get started!
+Click on "Introduction to databases" below to get started!

 ## Requirements:
 [SQLite](https://www.sqlite.org/)